 We have used our unique stem cell technologies to develop cell-based therapies for significant disease conditions where the cells can be readily administered “off-the-shelf” to any eligible patient without the need for additional drug treatments.
 Our lead stem cell therapeutic candidate is a therapy for the treatment of patients left disabled by a stroke.
-We have announced positive Phase II data with this therapeutic candidate and we are pursuing plans to commence a Phase III pivotal trial in patients who are living with disability post-stroke.
+We have announced positive Phase II data with this therapeutic candidate and we are pursuing plans to commence a Phase IIb trial in patients who are living with disability post-stroke.

 Our hRPC stem cell candidate is being developed for the treatment of retinal diseases.
 Clinical development of this candidate in retinitis pigmentosa, a blindness-causing disease of the retina, has commenced in the US and we are expanding our hRPC programme to target a further retinal disease, cone-rod dystrophy.